emerald-dao/emerald-academy-v2/src/lib/content/quickstarts/1-non-fungible-token-svelte/en/readme.md

 npm run dev
 ```

-> in a second terminal window, start your 👷‍ local emulator:
+In a second terminal window, start your local emulator:

 ```bash
 cd 1-non-fungible-token-svelte